Types of Council Meetings

 - Special (Regular) Council

 All regular Council and committee meetings are open to the public.
-Learn dates and times of the next Council Public Hearing Items.
+See the dates and times of the next Council Public Hearing Items.

 Regular Council – Land Use